ziqin/Gomoku-Debugger/README.md

 Life is not easy, especially for SUSTech CS juniors taking CS303 (Artificial Intelligence).

 This GUI utility is created to ease the debug process of the Gomoku AI project.
-You can easily integrate it with your coursework and play with the AI written by yourself interactively.
+You can easily integrate it with your coursework and play interactively with the AI written by yourself.

 ## Features